Analysis | For Trump to win, his campaign manager thinks he has to carry a state where he’s down 7 points

 At the outset, Stepien apparently thinks Trump needs to win four states — Florida, Georgia, Iowa and Ohio — as well as the electoral vote in Maine’s Second Congressional District.
 (Maine and Nebraska are the only states that divvy up some of their electoral votes this way.)

 Ohio is the easiest of the lot, according to the current polling average; Trump just needs to hold it.
-The hardest is Florida, where Trump trails by 4 points in the average.
+The hardest is Florida, where Trump trails by 4 points on the average.
 But, given the state’s history, it’s more than fair to assume that it’s in play.

-But remember: These are baselines wins for each of the following three scenarios.
-You lose Florida, Ohio or Georgia, and none of the paths below are viable.
+But remember: These are baseline wins for each of the following three scenarios.
+You lose Florida, Ohio or Georgia, and none of the paths below is viable.
 Lose Iowa, and the latter two are out of reach.
 Lose Texas, and Trump just loses, flat out.

 One path Trump could then take to the necessary 270 electoral votes would be to win Arizona, North Carolina and Pennsylvania.